The Seeker's Guide to Bufo alvarius

 For details on conservation efforts that you can donate to, see our Resources section.

-The ethics of smoking bufo venom are there for you to consider—if you are concerned about the well-being of the toads which provide your medicine, you should look for bufo ceremonies for which the venom was sourced with respect and care.
+If you're concerned about the well-being of the toads, you should look for Bufo ceremonies where the venom was sourced with respect and care.

-Additionally, as 5-MeO-DMT is not the safest substance, you must ensure that the circle or ceremony you join is facilitated by someone with sufficient knowledge and experience.
+Furthermore, because 5-MeO-DMT is not the safest compound to smoke, you must make sure that the circle or ritual you attend is led by someone who has extensive knowledge and experience serving the medicine.

-Here are our guidelines for preparing yourself for a meaningful and safe bufo experience.
+Here are our guidelines on preparing for a meaningful and safe Bufo experience.

 Choosing the Ideal Bufo alvarius Retreat